 In April, the company announced a new iPhone SE which comes with a 4.7-inch display, an iPhone 8-like design, and upgraded internals.

-As we push deeper into 2020, we’ve seen Apple and retailers offers deals on the 2018 iPhones.
-The iPhone XS, iPhone XS Max, and iPhone XR are still fairly expensive, but these price cuts and trade-ins can save you quite a bit of cash on the former flagships.
+As we push deeper into 2020, we’ve seen Apple and retailers offers deals on these devices and others.
+The iPhone XS, iPhone XS Max, and iPhone XR from 2018 are still fairly expensive, but price cuts and trade-ins can save you quite a bit of cash on the former flagships.

-While many of you are perfectly fine with one of these devices, others might want to hang around until later this year.
-Rumor has it, the 2020 iPhone lineup will come with a much bigger set of changes and those who aren’t impressed with the iPhone 11 series should consider waiting.
+While many of you are perfectly fine with one of these devices, others might want to wait.
+Rumor has it, the 2020 iPhone lineup will come with a much bigger set of changes and those who aren’t impressed with the iPhone 11 series, or Apple’s older iPhone models, should consider waiting.

 - Tested for battery health and guaranteed to have a minimum battery capacity of 80%.

 iPhone 12 Rumors

 We’re just days away from an official iPhone 12 announcement and that means we’ve seen a ton of credible information emerge.

 The iPhone 12 series will reportedly feature an overhauled camera system with 3D capabilities, OLED screens across the board, display upgrades, a new processor, 5G support, and a new design that could include a smaller notch.

 Ming-Chi-Kuo agrees and predicts that Apple won’t include a pair of EarPods with the iPhone 12.
 He believes their removal will help Apple keep costs down.

 Taiwanese research firm TrendForce also thinks “Apple has decided to sell the upcoming iPhones without accessories such as wired earphones, power adapter” in order to keep costs down.